markiewiczjakub/joystick/README.md

 # joystick
-A simple joystick component for webapp using pure JavaScript.
+A simple joystick component for webapp using pure TypeScript.
 It can be used as control element.